ValokAsura/WindowerAddons/QuickTrade/readme.md

 	* Currently set to NOT skip dialogue when trading JSE capes.
 Make sure your inventory does not have any capes that you want to keep.
 * Pellucid, Fern, and Taupe Stones: Trade with Oseem in Norg.

+* TESTED-ISH - Geas Fete: Trade with Affi, Dremi, or Shiftrix in the Escha zones and Reisenjima to speed up your aquisition of NM pop items.

 * UNTESTED - Mellidopt Wings: Trade with the ??? in Yorcia Weald.
 * UNTESTED - Salvage Plans: Trade with Mrohk Sahjuuli in Aht Urhgan Whitegate to store your plans.
 * UNTESTED - Soul Plates: Trade with Sanraku in Aht Urhgan Whitegate in exchange for Zeni.